Addiction and Alcoholism - Definitions and Stratagies

 If you are reading this for someone else - you may wish to learn more about codependency.

 Think you may have a drug or alcohol problem?
-Take this self test
+Take this self test.

 Looking for Treatment?
 Use the Treatment Center Search Engine

-In association with Amazon.com Buy the book!
-Recovery Web is an affiliate of Amazon.com, the worlds largest online bookstore.
+Recovery Web is an affiliate of , the worlds largest online bookstore.
 This affiliation is not undertaken as a profit making venture, but to fund this website's hosting and operating expenses.
-Learn more about this association.

-Leaf Icon Note on Authorship: this website was created by a recovering addict and survivor; I am not a chemical dependency therapist or mental health professional.
+Note on Authorship: this website was created by a recovering addict and survivor; I am not a chemical dependency therapist or mental health professional.
 Except as otherwise cited, opinions offered here are the result of my own life experience and a great deal of reading in the Recovery and Mental Health fields.
 You may cite this site for academic reference, however in keeping with twelve step traditions regarding anonymity I request you identify the author as "Will H. - RecoveryMan.com Webmaster"

 Privacy Policy: Email correspondence with this site is confidential, and will not be distributed or shared in any form.
 Entries in guestbooks and forums are attributed with information as supplied by the visitor, the site's author and host are not responsible for the accuracy of information supplied by our visitors.

 Advertising and Sponsorship: This site accepts NO paid advertising revenue, nor are we sponsored by any commercial entity.
-Details of our association with amazon.com can be found here.
-Hosting for this site is donated by the author.
+Details of our association with amazon.com can be found here Hosting for this site is donated by the author, and underwritten by the affilate fees generated by the bookstore.

 Medical Policy: This site is based on twelve step programs of recovery - the information here is for informational purposes only, and is not intended to supplant or replace consultation with qualified medical professionals.